Twice Baked Potato Casserole (Potatoes Romanoff)

 - chopped scallions/ chives for garnish

 - POTATOES: Preheat the oven to 425ºF.
-Wrap each potato in aluminum foil and pierce server alt times with a fork.
+Wrap each potato in aluminum foil and pierce the foil potato packets a few times with a fork.
 Place the potatoes directly on the oven rack and bake until they’re tender, roughly 40–55 hour.
 You can also do this in the microwave (about 35 minutes) or in your instant pot(18-20.)
 Once the potatoes are cooked allow them to cool completely on a plate.
 Wrap the plate in plastic wrap and refrigerate overnight.

 - PREP: Preheat the oven to 350ºF when you’re ready to prepare the casserole.
 Spray a 1 ½ quart baking dish with nonstick cooking spray.
 Using a box grater, grate the potatoes along with the skin.
 You can also just do this in a food processor if you’d like.